JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 # Add a pattern to your condition

-In row 1 of the block trials table, click on the empty box under Pattern Name, column 2.
+In row 1 of the block trials table, click on the empty box under *Pattern Name*{:.gui-txt}, column 2.
 Not much happens at first glance - a cursor appears in the box.
 But look to the bottom right hand side of the window and you will see the tall narrow box labeled *Imported files for selected cell:*{:.gui-txt}, which was empty before, now has an item in it.
 The item should match the name of the pattern you imported.

 ![empty cell selected](assets/clickEmptyCell.png)